initcron/cicd-labs/chapters/jenkinsfile.md

   }
 }
 ```

 Commit the chanegs to `feature/workerpipe` and push to the branch.
-Once chanegs made in git branch, webhook triggers the build automatically and it creates jar file, you could see this in inside your pipeline.

 ```
 git status
 git add worker/Jenkisfile
 git commit -am "archive artifacts, skiptest and package" git push origin feature/workerpipe
 ```

-Now you learned how to create & run multibranch pipeline and you also learned how to run the job only for future branch without merging into master branch.
-You could use and test the feature and finally merge into master branch.
+You have setup a multibranch pipeline so that the CI pipelines are run automatically for every branch that you create in future.
+This is extremely useful to get the feedback from CI system even  before you merge the code into the trunk.
+This should  get rid of master branch with a broken build completely.

-### Configuring conditional execution of stages
+### Configuring Conditional Execution of Stages

-Here you will learn, how to execute pipeline stages conditionally.
-This will helpful when you want to run some feature steps in particular condition.

-Now you are going to use conditional statement , when your branch is `master` and whenever the changes in your `worker`, that time only package job should run and others or should run whenever changes in `worker`.
-Use the following code for your Jenkisfile to achive the successful build.
+As with the current configuration, the pipeline you have created will launch for any and every change committed to the repository.
+However, it makes sense to restrict that only to the subset of changes made for the worker application.
+Specially a desirable feature with mono repositories which contain multiple sub projects.

+You may also want to restrict certain jobs to run only on specific branches e.g. integration and acceptance tests should run only for the master branch, packaging applications to create and distribute artifacts also is relevant only for the master branch.

+How to achieve that is by setting up conditional execution.
+You are going to  define following conditionbs for the worker pipline,

+  * run packaging job only on master
+  * run the jobs in this pipeline only if code in worker subdir is updated

+Read the description of  **when** directive in the Jenkinsfile documentation for reference before you start refactoring the code as follows,

+`file: worker/Jenkinsfile`

 ```
 pipeline {
   agent any